You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 coincidentally minus a trombone that day!
 Barnett's band included bass-trombonist-composer-arranger

-John Woehrmann and the inimitable trumpeter-flugelhornist Clark Terry!
+John Woehrmann and the inimitable trumpeter-flugelhornist-educator Clark Terry!

 led to a job with the Tommy Dorsey Band under the direction of Warren Covington!